Kicknee/HealthOnline/README.md

 ---

 ![filtr2](https://github.com/Kicknee/HealthOnline/assets/47301333/8192918e-4f4f-4342-912a-39ecc07390a5)
-*Możemy zawęzić wyniki wyszukiwania do interesującej nas specjalizacji / We can narrow down the search results to the specialization of our interests*
+*Możemy zawęzić wyniki wyszukiwania do interesującej nas specjalizacji / We can narrow down the search results based on the specialization of our interests*

 ---